HIPAA Lawyer Cleveland, OH

 What is a HIPAA Violation?

 The Health Insurance Portability and Accountability Act (HIPAA) was enacted in 1996.
 This law addresses a number of legal issues, including the confidentiality of patients’ protected health care information.
 The HIPAA law sets forth standards for the protection of patients’ information, but also requirements for making those records available to authorized persons.
 However, the HIPAA law does not include a private right of action.
-This means that if your HIPAA law rights are violated, the HIPAA law itself does not provide a vehicle for seeking compensation for injuries caused by this violation.
+This means that if your HIPAA law rights are violated, the HIPAA law itself does not provide a vehicle for seeking compensation for injuries caused by this violation, as a HIPAA Lawyer Cleveland, OH relies on can explain.

 Though the HIPAA law does not provide a private right of action, Ohio common law does.
 “Common law” is law that is created by judges over time.
 Many important legal rights have been created in the common law, such as the right to sue for personal injuries caused by the negligence of another.
 Ohio common law recognizes that when a health care provider accesses or discloses confidential health care information without authority to do so, the aggrieved patient can sue for money damages.
 This common-law right is often referred to as the right to privacy.